molke-productions/qloud/README.md

 	* 4th – light green
 	* 5th – light red

-The IR power plot is useful to see room reflections behavior.
+The IR power plot is useful to see room reflection behavior.
-The step response plot is useful for speakers time alignment in multiway loudspeakers.
+The step response plot is useful for speaker time alignment in multiway loudspeakers.

 # A few hints

 * move mouse above “?” sign at plot window and wait
-* to change a measurement description double-click it
+* to change a measurement description, double-click it
 * to delete a measurement, use the context menu on the measurements table
 * to see what the app does, just connect the app’s JACK ports directly and try
 * to see what your sound card does, use loopback for line in/out